codefellows-seattle-301n9/01-mobile-first/trevor-eric-tiger/README.md

 ## Getting Started

 ## Architecture
-We ended up using the Icomoon.io library, Atom, and Google Dev tools.
+We ended up using the Icomoon.io library, Atom, and Google Dev tools..

 ## Change Log